1-Step vs 2-Step Prop Firm Evaluations: Which Should You Pick?

 - You have an edge that hits 10% reliably in 5-10 trading days.

-- You're a scalper who can't sustain edge over 30 days.
+- You are a scalper who cannot sustain edge over 30 days.

 - You want to start trading funded capital this week, not next month.